API Reference¶

 Result Extraction Utilities (SurrealDB Response Format Handling):

-extract_result(result)- Extract data from nested/flat SurrealDB response formatsextract_one(result)- Extract first record or Noneextract_scalar(result, key, default)- Extract scalar value from aggregate querieshas_results(result)- Check if result contains any records
+extract_result(result)- Extract data from nested/flat SurrealDB response formatsextract_many(result)- Alias forextract_result(naming parity withextract_one/extract_scalar, added in 1.5.0)extract_one(result)- Extract first record or Noneextract_scalar(result, key, default)- Extract scalar value from aggregate querieshas_results(result)- Check if result contains any recordshas_result(result)- Alias forhas_results(added in 1.5.0)

 Example: